Superscript

 STEAM Play

 You can do a wide variety of STEAM activities at home, including classic experiments like a baking soda and vinegar balloon, sink or float challenges, or building a catapult.
 Other fun options include making slime or bouncy balls, creating marble runs with cardboard tubes, or exploring art through science with ice cube painting or making a solar oven.
-Science and engineering

 • Baking soda and vinegar balloon: Use a chemical reaction to inflate a balloon without any breath.